Katzenwerfer/EqualizerAPO-settings/README.md

 # EqualizerAPO-settings
 My settings for Equalizer APO

-Subfiles have everything disabled, so you gotta enable them first
+Most subfiles have everything disabled, so you gotta enable them first